-Joel’s operatic roles include: “Dr. Malatesta” in Don Pasquale with the Stratford Summer Music Festival; “Basilio” in Il Barbiere di Siviglia with Saskatoon Opera; "Prince Gremin" in Eugene Onegin with Opera Muskoka; “Antonio” in Le Nozze di Figaro with Boris Brott Music Festival; “Dancairo” in Carmen with Carmen on Tap; the title role in Handel’s Imeneo with UofT Opera, directed by Tim Albery.
+Joel’s operatic roles include: “Leporello” in Mozart’s Don Giovanni Westben Arts Festival/Music Niagara; “Dr. Malatesta” in Don Pasquale with the Stratford Summer Music Festival; Adonis in Venus and Adonis with the Seventeen Voyces Chamber Choir; “Basilio” in Il Barbiere di Siviglia with Saskatoon Opera; "Prince Gremin" in Eugene Onegin with Opera Muskoka; “Antonio” in Le Nozze di Figaro with Boris Brott Music Festival; the title role in Handel’s Imeneo with UofT Opera, directed by Tim Albery.

 Joel is also a dedicated concert artist.
 Canadian composer Andrew Ager compiled a song cycle “Idle Thoughts” for Joel which was premiered in Ottawa at Tabaret Hall in 2015.
-Joel has performed with many different collaborators including the Talisker Players, Musicians in Ordinary.
-Joel performed the baritone role in Larysa Kuzmenko’s Golden Harvest Oratorio with the Saskatoon Symphony in the spring of 2017.
-Joel also won the 2016-17 Jim and Charlotte Norcop prize in Art Song at the University of Toronto.
+In the spring of 2017, Joel performed the baritone role in Canadian composer Larysa Kuzmenko’s Golden Harvest Oratorio with the Saskatoon Symphony and premiered an arrangement of folk songs by Canadian composer Alexander Rapoport titled At the Queen’s Inn with the Talisker Players.

-An ardent soloist since childhood, Joel’s solo debut was at the age of twelve years old, as the treble soloist in Howard Shore’s Lord of the Rings Symphony with the National Arts Center Orchestra under the conductor Alexander Mickelthwate.
+An ardent soloist since childhood, Joel’s solo debut was at the age of twelve as the treble soloist in Howard Shore’s Lord of the Rings Symphony with the National Arts Center Orchestra under the conductor Alexander Mickelthwate.